Max Donner Collection of Sheet Music

 Biographical / Historical

 Max Donner was born in New York on May 22, 1884.
 Here, he studied violin and composition under Henry Schradieck.
 He also studied extensively in Brussels and Berlin, including at the Stern Conservatory, probably at the same time Gottfried Galston taught there.
-Donner married Angeline [Keyson] around 1908 and had four children.
+Donner married Angeline [Keijser] around 1908 and had five children.
 The family moved from New York to Seattle to West Virginia, and finally settled in Pasadena, California.
 During his life, Donner worked as concertmaster of the Seattle Symphony under the direction of Henry Kimball Hadley, Violin department head and orchestra director at West Virginia University, and a member of the Los Angeles Philharmonic and Hollywood Bowl.
 Donner passed away on May 30, 1962 in Los Angeles.

 This collection consists of 14 oversize boxes and is arranged in the following three series based on format and topic: I. Music Ephemera, 1908 II.
 Compositions by Donner, 1901-1940 III.
 Donner's Music Library, 1873-1947